Harold D. Hansen

 Harold Dale Hansen (June 27, 1904 – January 4, 1987) was an officer in the United States Marine Corps with the rank of brigadier general.
 A veteran of several conflicts, he trained as Quartermaster officer and distinguished himself as Quartermaster of Aircraft, Fleet Marine Force, Pacific during World War II.

-Hansen rose to the general's rank and served succcesively as Director of Material Division, Supply Department and as Assistant Quartermaster of the Marine Corps, before he retired from active duty in June 1961.
+Hansen rose to the general's rank and served successively as Director of Material Division, Supply Department and as Assistant Quartermaster of the Marine Corps, before he retired from active duty in June 1961.

 Early career

-Harold D. Hansen was born on June 27, 1904 in Ithaca, Nebraska and following the graduation from high school in Wahoo, Nebraska in summer 1923, he received an appointment to the United States Naval Academy in Annapolis, Maryland.
+Harold D. Hansen was born on June 27, 1904, in Ithaca, Nebraska, and following the graduation from high school in Wahoo, Nebraska, in summer 1923, he received an appointment to the United States Naval Academy in Annapolis, Maryland.
 While at the Academy, Hansen was active in football and also served as Manager of the Tennis team and was nicknamed "Swede" due to his Scandinavian name.

 Among his classmates were several future general officer including future Chief of Naval Operations George W. Anderson Jr.; Admiral John Thach, Vice admirals Glynn R. Donaho and Herbert D. Riley; Marine lieutenant generals John C. Munn and Alan Shapley; Major generals Marion L. Dawson, Samuel S. Jack, Jack P. Juhan, Francis M. McAlister, David F. O'Neill, Henry R. Paige and Brigadier generals Walter L. J. Bayler, Joseph E. Earnshaw, Archie E. O'Neil, Richard P. Ross Jr. and Earl S. Piper.

 Upon graduation with Bachelor of Science degree on June 2, 1927, Hansen was commissioned second lieutenant in the Marine Corps and ordered to the Basic School at Philadelphia Navy Yard for officers' instruction.
 He completed the instruction in January 1928 and was attached to the 11th Marine Regiment, 2nd Marine Brigade, with which he sailed for expeditionary duty to Nicaragua.

 Hansen participated in the peacekeeping operations during the Elections of 1928 and also participated in the training of Nicaraguan National Guard.
 Hansen remained in that country until the end of the year and received Nicaraguan Presidential Medal for Merit with Diploma for his service.

-Upon his return to the United States in January 1929, he underwent preliminary aviation instruction at Quantico, Virginia, before he was ordered to the Naval Air Station Pensacola, Florida for flight training.
-Unfortunatelly an eye injury which he suffered during the course, forced him to give up training.
+Upon his return to the United States in January 1929, he underwent preliminary aviation instruction at Quantico, Virginia, before he was ordered to the Naval Air Station Pensacola, Florida, for flight training.
+Unfortunately an eye injury which he suffered during the course, forced him to give up training.
 Hansen was hospitalized for several months, before he was declared fit for duty again.